-5.12 At paragraph 5.4 the Report states that the Post Office system for operating ATMs is "a complex arrangement, requiring greater human intervention... than that typically needed in most high street banks".
+13. At paragraph 5.4 the Report states that the Post Office system for operating ATMs is "a complex arrangement, requiring greater human intervention... that that typically need in most high street banks".
 The Report does not specify which part of the branch accounting process is considered more complex, however given the focus on the "out of sync" issues it seems that the Report is levying this allegation at the accounting process for dispensed cash (see above).

-5.13 The Report's conclusion is not supported by any evidence and does not outline the differences between Post Office's and a bank's processes save to say that banks' ATMs are fully computerised.

-5.14 At various points, and particularly paragraph 5.18, the Report suggests that Applicants also found it difficult to account for cash being dispensed from ATMs.
-Little evidence is presented to support this view.

-5.15 As described above, the ATM automatically records the amount of cash dispensed.
+14. The Report's conclusion is not supported by any evidence and does not outline the differences between Post Office's and a bank's processes save to say that banks' ATMs are fully computerised.
+15. At various points, and particularly paragraph 5.18, the Report suggests that Applicants also found it difficult to account for cash being dispensed from ATMs.
+Again, little evidence is presented to support this view, 16.
+As described above, the ATM automatically records the amount of cash dispensed.
 The only part of the process that is manual is the need for the Subpostmaster to take the cash dispensed figure from the ATM and enter into onto Horizon.
 Second Sight has adopted the phrase "Air Gap" for this manual interaction.
-As far as Post Office is aware, it is not a phrase used by any Applicant.
+As far as Post Office is aware, it is not a phrase used by any of the Applicants.